-- the Japanese turnover generated from the corresponding business for the last fiscal year exceeds JPY 3 billion (approximately USD 28 million or EUR 25 million) if the group splits a substantial part of its business; and the total Japanese turnover generated for the last fiscal year by the absorbing company group exceeds JPY 20 billion (approximately USD 184 million or EUR 166 million). - Business transfer/business asset transfer
+- the last fiscal year by the absorbing company group exceeds JPY 5 billion (approximately USD 46 million or EUR 42 million); or - the Japanese turnover generated from the corresponding business for the last fiscal year exceeds JPY 3 billion (approximately USD 28 million or EUR 25 million) if the group splits a substantial part of its business; and the total Japanese turnover generated for the last fiscal year by the absorbing company group exceeds JPY 20 billion (approximately USD 184 million or EUR 166 million). - Business transfer/business asset transfer

-Pre-notification is required for a business transfer/business asset transfer if the following thresholds are met:
+Pre-notification is required for a business transfer/ business asset transfer if the following thresholds are met:

 - (a) the transferee's company group generated the total Japanese turnover for the last fiscal year of more than JPY 20 billion (approximately USD 184 million or EUR 166 million); and - (b) the transaction involves any of the following: - acquiring all of the business of a company that generated total Japanese sales of more than JPY 3 billion (approximately USD 28 million or EUR 25 million) for the last fiscal year; - acquiring a substantial part of the business of a company, and the part of the business to be transferred generated a Japanese turnover for the last fiscal year of more than JPY 3 billion (approximately USD 28 million or EUR 25 million); or - acquiring all or a substantial part of the business assets of a company, and the business assets to be transferred generated a Japanese turnover for the last fiscal year of more than JPY 3 billion (approximately USD 28 million or EUR 25 million). - Special jurisdictional threshold applicable to finance industry The Antimonopoly Act provides special rules applicable to companies carrying out banking business or insurance business.
-Companies carrying out banking business are prohibited from acquiring more than 5% of the voting rights in another Japanese company, and companies carrying out insurance business are prohibited from acquiring more than 10% of the voting rights in another Japanese company, unless otherwise approved by the JFTC or if it falls under certain exceptions set forth in the Antimonopoly Act. - Calculation of Jurisdictional Thresholds
+Companies carrying out banking business are prohibited from acquiring more than 5% of the voting rights in another Japanese company, and companies carrying out insurance business are prohibited from acquiring more than 10% of the voting rights in another Japanese company, unless otherwise approved by the JFTC or if it falls under certain exceptions set forth in the - $Calculation\ of\ Juris dictional\ Thresholds$